RobbeDGreef/SafeCC/README.md

 also be in your PATH variable.

 ### Installing
-Just `cd` into the main directory and run `./build.sh` to start the build process.
+Just `cd` into the compiler directory and run `./build.sh` to start the build process.

 ## Running the tests
 The tests folder includes a large amount of test files, to test them all at